Clarence High School (Clarence, New York)

 Clarence High School, also known as Clarence Central High School or, formerly, Clarence Senior High School, is a public high school located in Clarence, Erie County, New York, United States.
 It is the only high school operated by the Clarence Central School District.
 Kenneth J. Smith is principal.

 Clarence Central School District

 Established in 1949 by the New York State Board of Regents.
 The district includes six schools in the Clarence area, east of Buffalo, New York.
-Matt Frahm, Ed.D. is superintendent of schools.
+Matt Frahm is superintendent of schools.

 In 2006 and 2007, Clarence stayed in the first spot in the Business First School rankings.
 In 2009, Clarence was ranked 4th out of 131 Western New York high schools.